Ovens & Murray Football Netball League: Football: Seniors Best and Fairest

-The player who has won the most Morris Medals is Robbie Walker, who won five whilst playing for the Wangaratta Rovers, followed by Jim Sandral (Corowa) and John Brunner (Yarrawonga) with three apiece.
+The player who has won the most Morris Medals is Robbie Walker, who won five while playing for the Wangaratta Rovers, followed by Jim Sandral (Corowa) and John Brunner (Yarrawonga) with three apiece.

 In 2000 the O&MFNL awarded retrospective Morris Medals to senior competition footballers (but not to reserves and thirds grade players) who had polled the same number of votes as the winner, but finished second under the count-back system in years gone by and been denied the honour of a medal.
-The players who received these medals were - Lance Oswald 1957, Bob Rose 1958, Jim Sandral 1964, Alby Dunn 1965, Jack O'Halloran 1975, Mike Andrews 1976, Greg O'Brien 1976 and Ken Boundy 1977.
+The players who received these medals were Lance Oswald 1957, Bob Rose 1958, Jim Sandral 1964, Alby Dunn 1965, Jack O'Halloran 1975, Mike Andrews 1976, Greg O'Brien 1976 and Ken Boundy 1977.

 Football: Reserves Best and Fairest

 The Reserves Leo Burke Medal is awarded for the best and fairest seconds football player in the O&MFL during the home and away season.
-This award was originally called the Ralph Marks Award from 1953 to 1963.
-Marks was a former president of North Albury and an O&MFL official.
-Marks was the O&MFL Secretary from 1970 to 1975.
-This award was then called the Les Cuddon Award from 1964 to 1975, who was an O&MFL official from Rutherglen.
-Leo Burke from Burke's Hotel, Yarrawonga then took over as the award donor in 1975.
+It was originally called the Ralph Marks Award from 1953 to 1963.
+Marks was a former president of North Albury, an O&MFL official, and the O&MFL secretary from 1970 to 1975.
+The award was then called the Les Cuddon Award from 1964 to 1975, after an O&MFL official from Rutherglen.
+Leo Burke from Burke's Hotel, Yarrawonga took over as the award donor in 1975.